-It is well understood that self-reporting of many types of health behaviours and exposures are subject to significant inaccuracies, including those involving contact, mobility (including exposures to particular environments), physical activity, nutritional patterns, and adherence to medication regimens.
-The resulting gaps in knowledge of human health micro-behaviours can be attractively addressed with smartphone telemetry studies involving recording high-fidelity measurements of human behaviour.
+It is well understood that self-reporting of many types of health behaviors and exposures are subject to significant inaccuracies, including those involving contact, mobility (including exposures to particular environments), physical activity, nutritional patterns, and adherence to medication regimens.
+The resulting gaps in knowledge of human health micro-behaviors can be attractively addressed with smartphone telemetry studies involving recording high-fidelity measurements of human behavior.
 These studies can involve physical measures of location (often sensed through GPS), contact patterns (sensed through different radio beacons) and moderate to vigorous physical activity as well as sedentary behavior (both sensed using accelerometers and gyroscopes), and nutritional and medication intake (as documented via camera images).
-From these sensor readings, the quality of insight into health behaviours and exposures can be increased.
-Importantly, such data can help resolve behaviours and behaviours across multiple causal pathways as well as certain types of health outcomes (e.g., falls, certain symptomology, quality of sleep).
+From these sensor readings, the quality of insight into health behaviors and exposures can be increased.
+Importantly, such data can help resolve behaviors and behaviors across multiple causal pathways as well as certain types of health outcomes (e.g., falls, certain symptomology, quality of sleep).
 Such information can be of considerable value in observational studies, and of exceptional importance in assessing the effect of health interventions.

 The overall format of an Ethica study is generally consistent.
 A sub-population is selected and set of research questions are derived.
 Appropriate sensor measurement protocols and survey instruments are designed.
 Participants, after providing informed consent, are either install the Ethica software on their own phone or are issued with a smartphone containing the measurement and questionnaire software.
 Participants fill out intake questionnaires (typically providing demographic and history information) and leave with the phone and software working.
 Participants are instructed to keep their phone charged and to answer questionnaires issued by the phone.
 As data flows in, the research team monitors participant involvement (“adherence” or “compliance”) and watch for technical malfunctions, contacting participants if necessary.
 At the conclusion of the study, participants fill out post-study questionnaires on the phone.
 In some cases, participants may further meet with the research team.
 Keys linking email addresses and participant ID are deleted, as they are no longer necessary for contacting participants.
 Data analysis proceeds; in some cases, some of the data originally collected (such as audio recordings) may itself be deleted following initial phases of analysis (e.g., transcription).